 Xanax Addiction Treatment Center in Kemah, TX

 If you have been trying to get off Xanax, but can’t seem to kick the habit, then contact Kemah Palms.
 We offer complete prescription drug detox, rehab, and long-term care for addiction at our Xanax addiction treatment center in Kemah TX.
 You do not have to suffer from the long term side effects of Xanax any longer.
-Call us at [Direct] to find out more about your treatment options.
+Call us today to find out more about your treatment options.